Friday, September 23, 2011

 the Reclamation Area (Pasil), Inopacan, Leyte.

-This is where the legendary story of Indong Bangka was unfolded
+This is the site of legendary story about Indong Bangka.

 All photos by Edgie Polistico - ALL RIGHTS RESERVED